 There are different procedures for insolvency and restructuring that are applicable to business entities: liquidation or winding up of a company, protective composition, and bankruptcy and restructuring.

-If a business is currently in financial distress; however, it’s still capable of meeting its legal and payment obligations for more than thirty business days, then it will be eligible in sending an application to the court for a protective composition.
+If a business is currently in financial distress; however, it’s still capable of meeting its legal and payment obligations for more than thirty business days, then it will be eligible to send an application to the court for a protective composition.

-A protective composition that is approved by the court will suspend the obligations of the business in declaring bankruptcy, including proceedings that are against the business, to allow it in finding a solution for its financial issues.
-If the protective composition was approved by proper UAE courts, then the business will have a trustee that will propose a rescheduling of the debts of the business under contract.
+A protective composition that is approved by the court will suspend the obligations of the business in declaring bankruptcy, including proceedings that are against the business, to allow it to find a solution for its financial issues.
+If the protective composition is approved by proper UAE courts, then the business will have a trustee who will propose a rescheduling of the debts of the business under contract.
 The contractual rescheduling for a business’s debts applies to company creditors.

-The plan has to be implemented in three years from the date of approval by a UAE court.
+The plan has to be implemented within three years from the date of approval by a UAE court.
 The term may be extended for three years with the approval of creditors.

-Either the business itself, its creditors or public prosecutor can petition a business’ bankruptcy.
-A business will be considered as bankrupt if it’s ceased payments for more than thirty business days and it’s overindebted or when the value of assets of the company is less compared to its liabilities.
+Either the business itself, its creditors, or the public prosecutor can petition a business’ bankruptcy.
+A business will be considered bankrupt if it’s ceased payments for more than thirty business days and it’s overindebted or when the value of assets of the company is less compared to its liabilities.

 Restructuring is available when the court deems it can be rescued.
 Courts will appoint a business or person as a trustee which will be responsible for setting up a plan for rescheduling debts.